AllaSpenei/Book-Rental-Recommendation/README.md

 BX-Users: It contains the information of users.

    user_id - These have been anonymized and mapped to integers
    Location - Demographic data is provided
    Age - Demographic data is provided
    If available.
-Otherwise, these fields contain NULL-values.
+Otherwise, these fields contain NULL - values
-JKGHK

 BX-Books:

    isbn - Books are identified by their respective ISBNs.
 Invalid ISBNs have already been removed from the dataset.